Berry Crème Brûlée

 6. Pour a ladleful of the warm cream mixture into the egg yolks and whisk to combine.
 Add the tempered egg yolks into the pan of warm cream and whisk until completely combined.
 Strain into a large measuring cup or another container with a spout.

 7. Place the ramekins with the blueberry sauce into a 9-inch square baking pan.
 Divide the cream mixture among the ramekins.
 Pour water into the pan until the water reaches halfway up the sides of the ramekin.
-Cover with foil and bake, checking often for doneness, for 45 minutes up to 1 1/2 hours, until mostly set but still slightly jiggly (it took 1 1/2 hours in my countertop oven).
+Cover with foil and bake for 45 minutes to 1 1/2 hours, until mostly set but still slightly jiggly.

 Notes